 Explanation: Haldane had called water of primitive sea as pre biotic soup or hot dilute soup.
 It is because the primitive oceans were rich in mixture of organic compounds, and was the ground for emergence of life.

 Sanfoundry Global Education & Learning Series – Biology – Class 12.

-To practice Biology Question Papers for MBBS Entrance Exams, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all chapters and topics of Biology for MBBS Entrance Exam, here is complete set of 1000+ Multiple Choice Questions and Answers.